 Cost of Home Care in SW Fort Worth/Burleson TX and How LTC Insurance Works

-Home care in the SW Fort Worth and Burleson area typically costs between $22 and $30 per hour for personal care and companion services, while skilled nursing visits range from $150 to $250 per visit depending on the clinical complexity involved.
-Long-term care (LTC) insurance can offset a significant portion of these costs by paying a daily or monthly benefit directly to the policyholder once a benefit trigger is met — most commonly the inability to perform two or more Activities of Daily Living (ADLs).
-Understanding both the real cost of care and how LTC insurance pays is the most important financial planning step families in Burleson, Joshua Farms, and the broader SW Fort Worth corridor can take before a care need becomes a crisis.
+Home care in SW Fort Worth and Burleson typically costs between $22 and $30 per hour for personal care services, while skilled nursing visits range from $150 to $250 per visit.
+Long-term care (LTC) insurance can offset a large share of these costs by paying a daily or monthly benefit once a benefit trigger is met — usually the inability to perform two or more Activities of Daily Living (ADLs).
+Understanding the real cost of home care in Burleson and SW Fort Worth, and how LTC insurance pays, is the most important financial step families can take before a care need becomes a crisis.

 What Does Home Care Actually Cost in Burleson and SW Fort Worth?

-The cost of home care is not one flat number — it varies based on the type of care, the number of hours needed each week, and the clinical qualifications of the caregiving team.
-Families near Hidden Creek and Summer Creek routinely ask us for a breakdown before their first assessment.
+The cost of home care is not a single flat number.
+It varies by type of care, hours needed each week, and the clinical qualifications of the caregiving team.
+Families near Hidden Creek and Joshua Farms regularly ask for a cost breakdown before their first assessment.
 Here is what families in this market should expect in 2025 and 2026.

 Personal Care and Companion Services

-Families who need consistent daily support — for example, a parent living in Briar Meadow who needs two hours of morning care every day — can expect monthly costs ranging from roughly $1,320 to $1,680 per month at that level of service.
+Families who need consistent daily support — for example, a parent living in Briar Meadow who needs two hours of morning care every day — can expect monthly costs ranging from roughly $1,320 to $1,680 per month at that service level.
 Full-time 24-hour live-in care runs substantially higher, typically between $12,000 and $18,000 per month depending on clinical needs.

 Skilled Nursing Services at Home

-For patients with complex wound care needs — including wound VAC management for surgical wounds — or patients receiving in-home infusion therapy following discharge from Texas Health Harris Methodist Hospital Southwest, the frequency of skilled visits can add up quickly.
+For patients with complex needs — including wound VAC management for surgical wounds — or patients receiving in-home infusion therapy following discharge from Texas Health Harris Methodist Hospital Southwest, the frequency of skilled visits adds up quickly.
 A plan of care calling for five skilled nursing visits per week represents $750 to $1,250 in weekly skilled nursing costs alone, separate from any personal care hours.

-Families managing a loved one with Alzheimer's or dementia who want to avoid memory care facility placement face some of the highest home care costs.
-Around-the-clock supervision requires either live-in caregivers or rotating shifts of hourly caregivers.
-In Rendon, Burleson, and Joshua Farms, families choosing to keep a loved one with moderate-to-advanced dementia at home through professional home care should budget $12,000 to $20,000 per month for comprehensive coverage.
+Families managing a loved one with Alzheimer's or dementia who want to avoid memory care facility placement face the highest home care costs.
+Around-the-clock supervision requires either live-in caregivers or rotating shifts.
+In Rendon, Burleson, and Summer Creek, families choosing to keep a loved one with moderate-to-advanced dementia at home should budget $12,000 to $20,000 per month for comprehensive coverage.
 Long-term care insurance — when in place — is what makes this level of care financially sustainable for most middle-class families.

 How Long-Term Care Insurance Works

-Long-term care insurance is a policy that pays benefits when the insured person can no longer perform a specified number of ADLs independently or has been diagnosed with a cognitive impairment such as dementia.
-Unlike term life insurance, which pays a death benefit, LTC insurance is designed to pay for the ongoing cost of care while the insured is still living.
-Unlike auto policies from carriers such as Erie Insurance, State Farm, or GEICO car insurance, LTC insurance is not something most families purchase competitively comparing rates — it is a specialized product that requires medical underwriting and ideally should be purchased before age 60.
+Long-term care insurance pays benefits when the insured person can no longer perform a specified number of ADLs independently, or has been diagnosed with a cognitive impairment such as dementia.
+Unlike term life insurance, which pays a death benefit, LTC insurance pays for ongoing care while the insured is still living.
+It is a specialized product that requires medical underwriting and ideally should be purchased before age 60.

 What Triggers the Benefit?